 Characteristics: The potato stem borer is a caterpillar, which when fully grown is about 3.5 cm in length and pinkish-white in color.
 The first stages of the insect attack only weeds, couch grass in particular.
 Later they move into plants with thicker stems, such as rhubarb.
 They may move from stem to stem, boring into the center of the stalk.
 The adult moths lay their eggs on the stems of grasses in August.
 The eggs do not hatch until the following spring.
 Damage can be expected in June and early July.
 Serious infestation can lead to an unpalatable crop.

-Control This pest is not a problem when couch grass and other weeds are controlled in and around the rhubarb plantation.
-Weeds should be controlled to make the field less attractive for egg laying by the adult moth.
+Control of this pest is not a problem when couch grass and other weeds are controlled in and around the rhubarb plantation.
+Weeds should be controlled to make the field less attractive for egg-laying by the adult moth.
 Early spring burning of affected fields or field margins will effectively control this pest.

 Tarnished plant bug